Configuring the network settings on the LOM port

 - The LOM should start sending alerts to the IPMI View utility within in a minute or two.
 After the IPMI View utility starts receiving alerts from the LOM, reconfigure the destination IP address to point to your SNMP Network Management Software, such as HP OpenView.

-Setting up SNMP Alerts on the LOM by Using the NetScaler Shell
+Setting up SNMP Alerts on the LOM by Using the Citrix ADC shell

 To customize your filter and policy settings, see the IPMI Specification 2.0 rev. 1.1 documentation.